flemingsyaifullah/testapp/README.md

 - Add column Import Date for CBU car type
 - Add column Assembly Date (tanggal perakitan) for domestic car type

-Please note <b>Do Not modify</b> the existing method implementation (test case number 2).</br> And <b>Do Not modify</b> Car and CarManufacturer classes because they are root classes.
-You can create inheritance class from them.</br>
+You should <b>Not modify</b> the existing method implementation (test case number 2).</br> And <b>Not modify</b> Car and CarManufacturer classes because they are root classes.
+But you can create inheritance class from them.</br>

-Please only use Entity Framework for query
+You should only use Entity Framework for query

 Please update data at db_script.sql as necessary

 4. Rewrite this test solution in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)

-Please push your changes code by creating new branch eg branch_your name
+Once completed, push your changes code by creating new branch eg branch_your name

 Thank you